 A scope identifier is a structured name that represents a logical routing target or source, meant to be used for identifying destinations for messages or links across AMQP container boundaries, potentially with one or more containers and their nodes acting as routing intermediaries.
 The term scope reflects that the addressed realm has further internal structure (nodes).

 Scope identifiers follow DNS naming conventions, but they do not have to be registered in DNS and they don’t have an associated IP address.
-They are just names describing logical realms in a system, and the DNS-like structure helps expressing hierarchical relationships.
+Even if scopes are not registered in DNS, ownership rights of corresponding DNS domain name owners should be respected.
+Scope names are just names describing logical realms in a system, and the DNS-like structure helps expressing hierarchical relationships.

 For example, scope identifiers MAY be any of the following: